nomanoff/re_learning_redux/part_zero.md

 ### Immutability

-"Mutalble" means "changeable".
+"Mutable" means "changeable".
 If something is immutable it can never be changed.

 **In order to update values immutably, your code must make copies of existing objects/arrays, and then modify the copies.**